Nativity Scene Museum – Dalmine

 The Nativity Scenes in the museum date back to the eighteenth, nineteenth and early twentieth centuries and represent the variety of styles, materials and types of creations from any part of Italy.

 The eighteenth-century Neapolitan crib, the golden century of the artistic nativity scene, is located on the museum’s first floor.
 The most impressive is a 20 square meters creation by the famous artist Antonio Greco, with over 130 statues making up 3 large scenes and numerous small everyday life sketches.

 Another majestic nativity scene has a biblical setting, with a meticulous reenactment of the Census of Quirinius wanted by Herod and linked to the birth of Jesus.

 The Bergamo nativity scene also has an important place in the collection, with the reconstruction of a workshop that used to make plaster figures and which actually existed in Bergamo at the end of the nineteenth century.

-Not only ancient examples, many works of contemporary crib art from several schools are exhibited, such as the Sicilian, Apulian, Sardinian, Ligurian and Trentino schools.
+Not only ancient examples but many works of contemporary crib art from several schools are also exhibited, such as the Sicilian, Apulian, Sardinian, Ligurian and Trentino schools.
 Also on display are nativity scenes from the five continents, with handicrafts from different countries of the world.